How to book the lowest train fares

 Tip 11: Other useful rail-travel advice websites

 You'll no doubt have heard of the wonderful The Man in Seat Sixty-One, started about 20 years ago by Mark Smith.
-The site is a mine of useful information and advice.
-It isn't specialised to rail travel to the Alps, but you'll find sections like London to France useful for the French Alps, London to Austria useful for —you guessed it — Austria.
-It also has a guide to How to buy cheap European train tickets.
+The site is a goldmine of useful information and advice.
+It isn't specialised to rail travel to the Alps, but you'll find sections like London to France (useful for the French Alps) and London to Austria (useful for—you guessed it—Austria).
+It also has a guide on how to buy cheap European train tickets.

-Snowcarbon also has a guide to booking train travel in general, which we recommend reading before booking.
+We also have our own guide to booking train travel in general, which we recommend reading before booking.

 Like more help and advice?

-If you'd like more help and advice the best train travel options, resorts and accommodation, feel free to contact Snowcarbon's founder, Daniel.
+If you'd like more help and advice on the best train travel options, resorts and accommodation, feel free to contact SnowCarbon's founder, Daniel.

 He can help with specific advice and suggestions, using his years of experience as a ski journalist and expert on how to travel to the Alps by train.